-Most universities use the same faculty for their online programs as they do for their campus-based offerings.
-At the very least, online students normally work through the same curriculum as their on-campus counterparts.
-The exception is that these programs are commonly offered on an asynchronous basis, meaning that you choose when you study rather than reporting to class at specific times.
+Most universities use the same faculty for their online programs as their campus-based offerings.
+At the very least, online students usually work through the same curriculum as their on-campus counterparts.
+For example, if on-campus students take courses in healthcare administration or nursing informatics and are required to complete research projects, you will as well as an online student.

 Do Online Degrees Cost More or Less Than Traditional Degrees?

 While we can’t say with absolute certainty that no university charges more for its online programs, the general rule is that most online studies tend to be at least as affordable as traditional degrees.
 Most colleges and universities publish their traditional and online tuition rates on their websites, and we’ve linked to many of them in this article.